eyedeekay/Help-Bootstrap-I2P-Bote/BOTE.md

 ==============================================

-An easy way to help people message eachother privately is to run an I2P-Bote peer which can be used by new bote to bootstrap their own I2P-Bote peers.
+An easy way to help people message eachother privately is to run an I2P-Bote peer which can be used by new bote users to bootstrap their own I2P-Bote peers.
 Unfortunately, until now, the process of setting up an I2P-Bote bootstrap peer has been much more obscure than it should be.
 It's actually extremely simple!